AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/managing-viewer-presets.md

 >
 >By default, the system shows 15 viewer presets when you select Viewers in an asset's detail view.
 You can increase this limit.
 See [Increase the number of viewer presets that display](#increasing-the-number-of-viewer-presets-that-display).

-### Viewer support for responsive designed web pages {#viewer-support-for-responsive-designed-web-pages}
+### Viewer support for responsive-designed web pages {#viewer-support-for-responsive-designed-web-pages}

 Different web pages have different needs.
 For example, sometimes you want a web page that provides a link that opens the HTML5 Viewer in a separate browser window.
 In other cases, it is necessary to embed the HTML5 Viewer directly on the hosting page.
 In the latter case, the web page has a static layout.
 Or, it is "responsive" and displays differently on different devices or for different browser window sizes.
-To accommodate these needs, all the pre-defined, out-of-the-box HTML5 Viewers that come with Dynamic Media support both static web pages and responsive designed web pages.
+To accommodate these needs, all the pre-defined, out-of-the-box HTML5 Viewers that come with Dynamic Media support both static web pages and responsive-designed web pages.

 See [Responsive Static Image library](https://experienceleague.adobe.com/docs/dynamic-media-developer-resources/image-serving-api/image-serving-api/responsive-static-image-library/c-about-responsive-static-image-library.html#about-responsive-image-library) in the *Dynamic Media Image Serving and Rendering API Help* for more information on how to embed responsive viewers onto your web pages.